4 Steps To Become a Certified Welding Inspector

 • Organization: If it’s not on paper, it never happened.
 Inspectors are often working on multiple projects at a time, which means it’s crucial to keep their documentation and records organized for each job.

-What’s the Work Environment of a Welding Inspector?
+What’s the work environment of a welding inspector?

 Certified welding inspectors are exposed to the elements just like welders are.
-On any given day, they will spend time on job sites physically inspecting their welds — looking at them and touching them to see the entire circumference of the weld.
+On any given day, they will spend time on job sites physically inspecting their welds, looking at them and touching them to see the entire circumference of the weld.
 This career may involve occasional lifting of materials, which requires inspectors to be physically fit.

 In addition to working in the field, inspectors spend time in an office setting compiling their reports.
 According to Chris Hershman, UTI Welding instructor and CWI, inspectors typically spend anywhere from 30-40% of their time behind a computer inputting numbers and making weld maps.

-To create these maps, a crew will follow the inspector and as soon as a weld passes, they mark the location with a GPS locator and the numbers are given to the inspector to put on a map.
+To create these maps, a crew will follow the inspector, and as soon as a weld passes, they mark the location with a GPS locator and the numbers are given to the inspector to put on a map.
 If a site needs to be revisited for any reason, these weld maps can be referred to.

-Benefits & Challenges of This Career Path
+Benefits & Challenges of Being a Welding Inspector

 As with any career, becoming a certified welding inspector comes with both benefits and challenges.

 For Chris, one of the best parts about being an inspector is being able to see the process of a job from start to finish.
-As a CPWI, he’s involved in every step of the process — from creating the path for the pipe, to laying it to being able to walk away and see very minimal damage to the environment.
-Seeing how efficient this process is really sparked his passion for the field.
+As a CPWI, he’s involved in every step of the process — from creating the path for the pipe to laying it to being able to walk away and see very minimal damage to the environment.
+Seeing how efficient this process is sparked his passion for the field.

 When it comes to challenges, Chris shares that being a welding inspector requires a lot of traveling.
 For those who love to travel, this is considered a perk, but for Chris, being away from his family has been difficult at times.
 He also shares that working in welding requires you to have a thick skin and mental toughness.
 “You can’t expect to be handed a certification or a job.
 You have to work for it,” he says.